Department of Information Studies

 The Department of Information Studies offers a broad, interdisciplinary understanding of information and information technologies in society and in organizations.
 Students are exposed to working with information in a wide variety of formats in order to gain conceptual and practical knowledge of how information is created, organized, represented, stored, accessed, retrieved, managed, and protected in both traditional and non-traditional media.
 In addition, students investigate the uses and impacts of information and technology on individuals, organizations, and society, including formal and informal communities, libraries, government, and business.

-Students seeking careers as information professionals, archivists, librarians, or school library media specialists should pursue a graduate degree in Information Studies.
+Students seeking careers as information professionals, archivists, librarians, or school library media specialists should pursue a graduate degree in Information Science.
 Undergraduate students with advanced standing (3.20 GPA) have the opportunity to apply to the Combined B.A./M.S.I.S.
 Program or Combined B.S./M.S.I.S.
 Program.

 Combined B.A./M.S.I.S. or B.S./M.S.I.S.
 Program